MicrosoftDocs/quantum-docs/articles/optimization-streaming-problem.md

 # Streaming upload of large optimization problems

-When formulating very large problems with the *azure-quantum* Python package you may find that you do not have enough memory to keep the entire problem definition loaded, which is the behavior of the [`Problem`](xref:microsoft.quantum.optimization.problem) class.
+When formulating very large problems with the *azure-quantum* Python package, you may find that you do not have enough memory to keep the entire problem definition loaded, which is the behavior of the [`Problem`](xref:microsoft.quantum.optimization.problem) class.
 If you do not need to keep your whole problem definition in memory for later access or modification you should consider using the `StreamingProblem` class instead, which is a drop-in replacement for the `Problem` class, but that streams the problem definition to Azure as you formulate the problem to reduce memory requirements and increase performance.

 ## StreamingProblem